rubyreferences/rubyref/_src/content/language.md

   * [method calls](language/methods-call.md);
   * definitions of modules, classes and methods.
 * Ruby is object-oriented language, so the program is structured by defining [classes and modules](language/modules-classes.md) and their [methods](language/methods-def.md).
-  * Ruby has open classes, for hygiene one can use [refinements](language/refinements.md).
+  * Ruby has open classes that can be changed any time (even the core ones, like `String`).
+For localize class changes and implement hygienic extensions, one can use [refinements](language/refinements.md).
 * Error reporting and handling is done with [exceptions](language/exceptions.md).

 Note that a lot of language constructs you will see in a typical Ruby program, are in fact, just _methods_.
 For example [`Kernel#raise`](ref:Kernel#raise) is used to raise an exception, and [`Module#private`](ref:Module#private) is used to change method's visibility.
 This means that language core, described in this chapter, is pretty small, and everything else just follows usual rules for modules, methods and expressions.